InkboxSoftware/PngToGlyph/README.md

 Certain file names are not allowed in Windows, <, >,:, ", /, \, |, ?, *, .

 (Since I use "|" for breaking up the data, I have the next script looking for "rename" when it is the "|" glyph)

 So you'll have to name these file something diffent temporarily and rename them in the data.txt file before you run the second script .

+In the main folder the script will look for all png images in the fontToCreate folder, and convert them to data in the data.txt file

+Run with:

+           python PngToFontPartI.py

 PART II